bret-blackford/BMI-Laravel/peer-review.md

 + Attempted adding html syntax to text entry, such as `<p>Bret</p>` to the First Name field.
 No unusual behavior noticed.

 ## 3. Code: Routes
-Skim through the student's code on Github.

-Find their routes file (`routes/web.php`).
-Thinking about ideal Route/Controller organization&mdash; is there any code in this file that should be happening in a Controller?

-If yes, describe.
 + `routes/web.php` is very clean.
 No issues noted.

 ## 4. Code: Views